PolymeshAssociation/polymesh-private-dev-env/README.md

 - Subquery graphql server
 - Postgres (subquery dependency)

-This set of services should allow for testing most integrations
+This set of services should allow for testing most integrations.

+Bear in mind, it will take a couple of minutes during the first run to setup everything.
+In general, once the polymesh-rest-api-init container exits, you should be good to go.

 ## Statefullnes